 The eco topDNS Initiative has published an Abuse Table to provide guidance on which cyber threats are considered to be abuse of the Domain Name System – and which are not.

-DNS Abuse, i.e. the misuse of the Domain Name System, has become a catch-all term for many attacks and harmful behaviour by cyber criminals on the Internet.
+DNS Abuse, i.e. the abuse of the Domain Name System, has become a catch-all term for many attacks and harmful behaviour by cybercriminals on the Internet.
 It is often not the Domain Name System itself that is targeted by the attackers.
 But practically all activities on the Internet, including harmful ones, run through the DNS.
 As a kind of telephone book of the Internet, it translates human-readable Internet addresses into machine-readable IP addresses.

 topDNS Initiative provides assistance in understanding DNS Abuse

-“It is not always easy to distinguish DNS abuse as a form of misuse of central functions of the Internet from other misuse attacks by cyber criminals,” Patrick Ben Koetter, head of the eco Anti-Abuse Competence Group, points out.
+“It is not always easy to distinguish DNS abuse as a form of misuse of central functions of the Internet from other abuse attacks by cybercriminals,” Patrick Ben Koetter, Head of the eco Anti-Abuse Competence Group, points out.
 “With the DNS Abuse Table, we would like to initiate a discussion about who can and should contribute to the protection of the Internet and its users.

 For example, intellectual property infringement, i.e. the violation of intellectual property rights.
 This is the case, for example, when a private blogger posts a photo online that is protected by copyright.
 Users would not be able to visit the blog without the DNS.
 But is the DNS really being abused here?
 What measures are possible and what measures are appropriate to end the infringement?

 Interventions in the DNS should remain the exception